apache/spark/docs/streaming-programming-guide.md

 # Basic Concepts

-Next, we move beyond the simple example and elaborate on the basics of Spark Streaming that you need to know to write your streaming applications.
+Next, we move beyond the simple example and elaborate on the basics of Spark Streaming.

 ## Linking